 After a year of meeting with leaders from across the United States, Jaworski and seventeen other prominent Americans launched the American Leadership Forum with this vision in mind.
-This group, many of whose members still serve as ALF advisors, included John Gardner, former Secretary of Health, Education and Welfare; James MacGregor Burns, Professor Emeritus of Williams College; Warren Bennis, former Professor at USC and respected author; Tom Bradley, former mayor of Los Angeles; Harlan Cleveland, former ambassador to NATO and President of the World Academy of Art & Science; Rosabeth Moss Kanter, Professor of Business Administration, Harvard Business School, and James B. Stockdale, Vice Admiral in the U.S. Navy.
+This group included John Gardner, former Secretary of Health, Education and Welfare; James MacGregor Burns, Professor Emeritus of Williams College; Warren Bennis, former Professor at University of Southern California and respected author; Tom Bradley, former mayor of Los Angeles; Harlan Cleveland, former ambassador to NATO and President of the World Academy of Art & Science; Rosabeth Moss Kanter, Professor of Business Administration, Harvard Business School; and James B. Stockdale, Vice Admiral in the U.S. Navy.

 Through the vision of this group, ALF began in 1980 to address a need for more skillful, more ethical, more effective leadership on a local basis.
 They were convinced that if a cross-section of a community's business, elected, academic, minority and religious leadership could be brought together to work on public issues, no problem would be beyond solution.
 In 1996, Joe Jaworski published a book, Synchronicity: The Inner Path of Leadership, in which he chronicles his efforts to build the American Leadership Forum and explains the principles and values that ALF embodies.

-Now a national organization with chapters established in Charlotte, North Carolina; Northern San Joaquin Valley (Great Valley), California; Houston/Gulf Coast, Texas; Portland, Oregon; Sacramento (Mountain Valley), California; Silicon Valley, California; Tacoma, Washington; Waccamaw Region, South Carolina; and Michigan; more than 3,000 ALF Fellows throughout the country have completed the original program, bringing to their disparate communities a new sense of commitment, understanding and interconnectedness.
+Now a national organization with chapters established in Charlotte Region, North Carolina; Great Valley (Northern San Joaquin Valley), California; Houston/Gulf Coast, Texas; Memphis, Tennessee; Michigan; Mountain Valley (Sacramento and surrounding counties), California; Oregon; Silicon Valley, California; Tacoma/Pierce County, Washington; and Waccamaw Region, South Carolina.
+More than 4,500 leaders throughout the country have completed the Fellows Program, bringing to their disparate communities a new sense of commitment, understanding and interconnectedness.

-In its early days, Jaworski and his cadre of leadership trainers were busy travelling the country, talking about their vision for engaged community leadership, establishing ALF chapters and developing their program.
+In its early days, Jaworski and his cadre of leadership trainers were busy traveling the country, talking about their vision for engaged community leadership, establishing ALF chapters and developing their program.
 In each community, they brought together diverse senior-level leaders from all sectors to establish bonds that would promote creative collaboration.
 Several of these leaders stepped up to establish a chapter and tap into the network.
-Slowly, the ALF Fellows program was born and began to multiply.
-In its early years, ALF maintained a central office with a staff of trainers that traveled the country and delivered the Fellows program.
+Slowly, the ALF Fellows Program was born and began to multiply.
+In its early years, ALF maintained a central office with a staff of trainers that traveled the country and delivered the Fellows Program.